Severe Thunderstorm

 in a dangerous situation.

-If you see or hear a thunderstorm coming, go inside a sturdy building
+you see or hear a thunderstorm coming, go inside a

 no protection from lightning.
 However, the steel frame of a hard-topped